 The founders of the renowned American Players Theatre ended up in Spring Green after considering 43 other sites.
 They chose a hillside site near the river for its superb acoustics, built an amphitheater and staged the first play in 1980.

 Wright likened the pull of these unglaciated hills to a stretched rubber band.
-Nelson says that when she and her husband, Duane, first drove through from their home in Illinois, "it was like it was pulling us in.''

 Today, it's the tourists who are pulled in.